 2 Day Santorini Itinerary

 With two days in Santorini, you can easily visit many of the main sites without feeling like you are in a race.

-These are our recommended sites to visit with 2 days in Santorini:
+These are our recommended sites to visit on this 2-day Santorini itinerary:

 - Sunset Views in Oia

 - Visit the black sand beach at Kamari or Perissa

 - Eat!!
 Sample as many restaurants as possible